alvarosf07/computer-science-DSA/README.md

 Welcome to the Data Structures and Algorithms Optimized Problem Collection!

-This repository houses my personal structured and curated collection of the most relevant DSA problems, sourced from reputable platforms like LeetCode, HackerRank, Elements of Programming Interviews... and other authoritative texts.
+This repository houses my personal structured and curated collection of the most relevant DSA problems, extracted from reputable sources like LeetCode, HackerRank, Elements of Programming Interviews...

 <br/>